Aristek SystemsContact Us

 To train the model, developers upload real-world input and output data.
 The AI will try to find connections between input and output.
 They are called the hidden layers.
 At first, the hidden layers are random and can be incorrect.
 However, after each step of training, the connections become more accurate.

-1. First, you need a random hypothesis: to analyze attendance equal perfect test scores?
+• First, you need a random hypothesis: to analyze whether attendance equals perfect test scores?

-3. Adjust.
-The model checks how accurate the initial predictions DaVinci the model is inaccurate, the model adjusts its parameters through a process called backpropagation.
+• Adjust.
+The model checks how accurate the initial predictions of DaVinci are, it adjusts its parameters through a process called backpropagation.

 The more diverse your input data, the more accurate the results.
 To estimate exam scores, you may need to collect more than just attendance.
-It could be student grade history or time spent on finishing homework.
+It could be a student’s grade history or the time spent on finishing homework.

 Wondering how machine learning differs from deep learning?
 Our detailed explanation breaks it all down for you.
 Learn more.